WL9712/2024_COMPS350F_GroupProject39/README.md

 # 2024_COMPS350F_GroupProject39
-基於 MVC 架構的網絡應用程式：Food Tracking and Ordering
+Based on the MVC architecture web applications：Food Tracking and Ordering

 # How to run the project?